caseyg/awesome/TOPICS.md

 ## gpui

 *   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

+## rust-lang

+*   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

+*   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!

+*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.

 ## text-editor